SAP-samples/abap-cheat-sheets/21_XML_JSON.md

   - more formats are possible (standard XML 1.0, but also XOP, binary XML, and JSON).
   - no document is created in DOM format (if you do not need to a DOM representation and DTDs, sXML is a more performant alternative to iXML).

-Rendering XML data using sXML:
+Creating XML data using sXML:

 ```abap
 "************** Token-based rendering **************